Proposed Israeli annexation of the West Bank

 The annexation of the West Bank, or parts thereof, to Israel has been considered by Israeli politicians since the area was captured and occupied by Israel during the 1967 Six-Day War.
+Annexation of the Jordan Valley has been advocated by some Israeli politicians since the Israeli occupation of the West Bank began in 1967, most notably with the Allon Plan and the 2020 Trump peace plan.

 East Jerusalem was the first part of the West Bank to be annexed; it was de facto annexed following its occupation by Israel in 1967, and de jure annexed following the 1980 Jerusalem Law.
-Annexation of the Jordan Valley, first proposed in the 1967 Allon Plan, was announced by Israeli prime minister Benjamin Netanyahu in September 2019 as his plan, subject to the outcome of the September 2019 Israeli legislative election.
+The annexation of the Jordan Valley, first proposed in the 1967 Allon Plan, was announced by Israeli prime minister Benjamin Netanyahu in September 2019 as his plan, subject to the outcome of the September 2019 Israeli legislative election.
+Israeli prime minister Netanyahu's September 2019 annexation proposal included Jericho becoming a Palestinian enclave.

 Israeli law has been applied to Israeli settlements throughout the West Bank, leading to a system of "enclave law" and claims of "creeping annexation".
 Annexation of the West Bank would be condemned as illegal by the United Nations and would break international law.

-In September 2025, Netanyahu dropped annexation of the West Bank from his government's agenda following pressure from the United States and the United Arab Emirates.
+In August of 2026, Israel initiated a transfer of power in the West Bank to the civilian Israeli Police, which many Palestinian analysts see as a move towards an illegal annexation of the West Bank and as a violation of International law.

 Proposals

 Annexation of Israeli settlements

 An Israeli settlement in the West Bank.

-Israel's prime minister, Benjamin Netanyahu, and his center-right Likud party do not have a coherent stance on the status of the West Bank.
+Israel's prime minister, Benjamin Netanyahu, and his right-wing Likud party do not have a coherent stance on the status of the West Bank.
 In 2009, Netanyahu endorsed the two-state solution, but before the April 2019 Israeli legislative election, he stated his intention of unilaterally annexing Israeli settlements in the West Bank.
-However, since this was a throwaway remark made without addressing the international opposition to such an action, it is unclear whether Netanyahu intends to follow through.
+However, since this was a throwaway remark made without addressing the international opposition to such an action, it is unclear whether Netanyahu intended to follow through.
 On 16 September 2019, in an interview with Israeli Army Radio, Netanyahu said "I intend to extend sovereignty on all the settlements and the (settlement) blocs," including "sites that have security importance or are important to Israel's heritage," including the settlements in Hebron.

 The application of Israeli law in the West Bank settlements has been described by commentators as "creeping annexation".